Tornadoes? In Tucson? It’s happened more times than you think.

 Oddly enough, March (2) has featured more tornadoes than September (1) in Metro Tucson.
 October and December have also seen the same amount of tornadoes as September.

 When it comes to strength, it’s not a big surprise that tornadoes in the Old Pueblo are on the lower end of the Enhanced Fujita scale.
-Nearly half of the 20 twisters were ranked EF1, meaning winds are estimated at 86-110 MPH.
+18 of the 21 twisters were ranked EF0 or EF1, meaning winds are estimated at 65-110 MPH.